carpentries-lab/metagenomics-workshop/_extras/guide.md

 things manually on individual files is unfeasible.

 This lesson will introduce learners to fundamental skills needed for working with their computers through a command-line interface (using the bash shell).
 They will learn how to navigate their file system, computationally manipulate their files (e.g. copying, moving, renaming), search files, redirect output and write shell scripts.
-By the end of the lesson, learners will be prepared to move on to using more advanced bioinformatics command line tools (see the lesson on [Data processinf and visualization for metagenomics](https://carpentries-incubator.github.io/metagenomics/)).
+By the end of the lesson, learners will be prepared to move on to using more advanced bioinformatics command line tools (see the lesson on [Data processing and visualization for metagenomics](https://carpentries-incubator.github.io/metagenomics/)).

 ## Lesson design